CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

     airlock-client cscuser analysis-2022 results-03.csv.c4gh
     ```

-2. Press Enter and enter your password when prompted.
+2. Press **Enter** and enter your password when prompted.

 !!!
 Note:
     If you attempt to upload an unencrypted file, the Data Gateway apploication or Airlock client will automatically encrypt it with the Sensitive Data services public key for security reasons and export it to SD Connect.
 You will be able to download this file, but you will not be able to decrypt it.

-## Step 7: Downlaod the files from SD Connect and change extension
+## Step 7: Download the files from SD Connect and change extension

 <iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/SQJ8QEKV7BE" title="Create a virtual desktop in SD Desktop" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 1. Access SD Connect and locate the file you need.
-Click on download.
+Click on Download.
 2. The user interface will display the message: "Some requested files could not be decrypted."
 3. After downloading the file, **you need to adjust the extension**:
     * Right-click the file
     * Choose "Rename," and add `.c4gh` to the end of the filename.
     * If opened with a text editor, the files will still be encrypted.

 ![Some requested files could not be decrypted.](https://a3s.fi/docs-files/sensitive-data/SD_Connect/Old_download_1.png)

 ![After downloading the files, you need to adjust their extensions.](https://a3s.fi/docs-files/sensitive-data/SD_Connect/Old_download_2.png)

-### Step 8: Decrypt the files wiht the Crypt4gh application
+### Step 8: Decrypt the files with the Crypt4gh application

 Next, you can decrypt the file using the Crypt4GH application and your secret encryption key.
 Unfortunately, it is currently only possible to single files.

 1. Open the Crypt4GH application and click on _load Your Private Key_ (expport_secrete.key)
 2. Click on _Select File_ and upload the file you want to decrypt.
 3. Click on _Open_.
 4. Next, click on _Decrypt File_.
 5. The tool will ask you to write the secret key's password.
 Press _ok_.
 6. If your decryption runs successfully, the activity log will display the following:
       ```text
       Decrypting.....
 Decryption has finished Decrypted file: C:/users/username/exampledirectory/examplefile